BrentMRPalmer/CSI4107-A2/README.md

 To prepare raw text, the program relies on Python’s `json.loads` function, converting JSON-formatted strings into dictionaries.
 This step makes it straightforward to extract specific fields from each document or query, such as `title`, `text`, or `query` content.
 Once the relevant fields are identified, the code normalizes them by converting every character to lowercase.
 It then uses NLTK’s `word_tokenize` function to split the text into tokens, isolating each meaningful unit.
 After tokenization, the code applies a filtering procedure to remove any token found in the global `stop_words` set, as well as any token that lacks at least one alphabetical character.
 This filtration process ensures that numbers, punctuation, and other such elements do not pollute the final token list.

 Finally, the code performs stemming using an NLTK `PorterStemmer` instance, reducing words to their base or root form.
 This transformation aims to unify variations of the same word—improving search or retrieval tasks where morphological differences should not matter.
-Dedicated functions, such as `preprocess_document_title_and_text`, `preprocess_document_title`, and `preprocess_query`, orchestrate this process.
-They each handle extraction of the relevant JSON fields (e.g., just `title` vs. `title` and `text`) and then pass the text through the lowercase, tokenize, remove-stopwords, and stem pipeline.
+Dedicated functions, including `preprocess_document` and `preprocess_query`, orchestrate this process.
+They each handle extraction of the relevant JSON fields and then pass the text through the lowercase, tokenize, remove-stopwords, and stem pipeline.

 #### Step 2: Indexing